2024 SUBIC Step-by-Step Travel Guide

 Getting There

-NOTE: This section is a work in progress.
-Due to the pandemic, changes may have occurred.
+NOTE: Changes may have occurred.
 Please contact the LGU, terminal, or bus company directly for the latest schedule, routes, and fares.

 By Car

 Bringing your own car will allow you to travel at your own pace and make stops whenever you need to.
-Travel time is two to four hours.
+Driving navigation apps like Waze and Google Maps also made traveling by car easier.
+Travel time is around three hours, depending on the traffic conditions.

 By Bus